All Star Wrestling: Mountevans Committee-established titles

 The Mountevans committee was an independent committee which met in 1947 to establish a set of rules and championships for the British professional wrestling scene.
 Four of the six current titles listed above were set up by the committee.
 All Star Wrestling hosted many other such championships in the past, some of which have since been moved to or revived by other promotions.

+Mountevans rules subsequently established titles

+These championships were established at later dates (but prior to the 1990s) for fields of competition (tag teams, women's wrestling) not envisaged by the Mountevans Committee in 1948.